fairagro/m4.4_sciwin_client/paper/paper.md

 # Summary
 SciWIn-Client is a command-line tool developed as part of FAIRagro's Scientific Workflow Infrastructure (SciWIn).
 It is designed to streamline the creation, execution and management of reproducible computational Workflows using the Common Workflow Language (CWL).
 SciWIn-Client allows researchers to create and modify CWL CommandLineTools and workflows with minimal amount of work.
-It supports local and remote workflow execution within containerized environments enabling consitent results across different systems.
+It supports local and remote workflow execution within containerized environments enabling consistent results across different systems.
 By integrating with Git it promotes transparent and collaborative workflow development helping researchers to share their work in a reproducible and substainable way.
 ...

 # Statement of Need
-Automated computational workflows have become essential accross various scientific disciplines to manage complex, multi-step data analysis procedures.[ref?]
+Automated computational workflows have become essential across various scientific disciplines to manage complex, multi-step data analysis procedures.[ref?]
 Significant resources have been invested into domain specific languages that formalize and standardize computational scientific processes, thereby enhancing reproducibility, scalability and efficiency.
 In order to harmonize and standardize the proliferation of workflow languages, the Common Workflow Language (CWL)[@Crusoe2022MethodsIncluded] was created as a higher-level standard.
 However, CWL's verbose syntax, while enabling great flexibility, creates a steep learning curve that may hinder the language from reaching its full potential in the broader scientific community.
-On the other hand, CWL's foundation in the the YAML file format ensures excellent machine readability and actionability, facilitating automated processing and integration.
+On the other hand, CWL's foundation in the YAML file format ensures excellent machine readability and actionability, facilitating automated processing and integration.
 CWL is actually predestined to be written by machines rather than humans, which ultimately led to the conception of SciWIn-Client.

 SciWIn-Client is a command-line application based on Rust that makes it simple to transform scripts and command-line tools into complex CWL Workflows...
 ...
 FAIRagro-Consortium[@Ewert2023Proposal]